Previous issue

 that Jesus had died under the curse of God; he knew that all right.
 Perhaps

-that Jesus had been stricken, smitten of God and afflicted.
-What he could
+considered that Jesus had been stricken, smitten of God and afflicted.
+What

-not understand was the atoning nature of the shameful cross, so that he had
+he could not understand was the atoning nature of the shameful cross, so that

-to meet the risen Lord for himself before this truth could dawn upon him.
+he had to meet the risen Lord for himself before this truth could dawn upon

-Only the resurrection could lead to the discovery that "he was wounded for
+him.
+Only the resurrection could lead to the discovery that "he was wounded

-a sense in which this is true of every believer.
-We are saved by the cross,
+is a sense in which this is true of every believer.
+We are saved by the

-but we can only be led into salvation by the risen Lord Himself.
-In Paul's
+cross, but we can only be led into salvation by the risen Lord Himself.
+In

-case, however, the Lord had not only provided him with salvation but commissioned
+Paul's case, however, the Lord had not only provided him with salvation but

-him as a special apostle to the nations.
-So Paul opens his letter with this
+commissioned him as a special apostle to the nations.
+So Paul opens his

-claim, and this is the special point of this parenthesis.
-He addresses this
+letter with this claim, and this is the special point of this parenthesis.
+He

-letter to the Galatians and to us with all the authority of this divine ordination.
+addresses this letter to the Galatians and to us with all the authority of

 NONE of this is new to us.
 What is surprising, however, is the rest of